cosmos/sdk-tutorials/academy/4-my-own-chain/can-play.md

     })
     ```

-    Good thing you already have a test file with [all the steps](https://github.com/cosmos/b9-checkers-academy-draft/blob/315e855/x/checkers/keeper/msg_server_play_move_winner_test.go#L17-L59) to a complete game.
+    It's a good thing you already have a test file with [all the steps](https://github.com/cosmos/b9-checkers-academy-draft/blob/315e855/x/checkers/keeper/msg_server_play_move_winner_test.go#L17-L59) to a complete game.

 4. With this preparation, you add the one test function that runs all the cases: